 (b) not to grant an application for a negative notice issued to the person to be cancelled.

+(3A) If a person has not made a submission to the CEO under section 13(1)(a)(iii) after having been invited to do so by the CEO, the person cannot make an application under subsection (2)(a) without the leave of the Tribunal.

+(3B) A person may apply to the State Administrative Tribunal within the defined period for a review of a decision by the CEO to refuse to cancel a negative notice and substitute the correct notice under section 20(2) if the person —

+(a) has been refused leave under subsection (3A); and

+(b) has subsequently made a submission to the CEO under section 13(1)(a)(ii) having been invited to do so by CEO.

-(3) A decision that is the subject of an application under subsection (2) continues to have effect pending the outcome of the review, unless the State Administrative Tribunal orders otherwise.
+(3) A decision that is the subject of an application under subsection (2) or (3B) continues to have effect pending the outcome of the review, unless the State Administrative Tribunal orders otherwise.

+[Section 26 amended by No. 7 of 2010 s.
+14.]

 Part 3 — Changes in criminal record and criminal record checks

 Division 1 — Relevant changes in criminal record